marrakchino/c_includes/README.md

 * Check if the library is already included before appending the `#include`

+* Create an adequate mapping to the `InsertIncludes` function.

 # License

 Licensed under MIT, see **LICENSE** file.